-While this summer has been notable for Premier League clubs continuing their propensity for mind-boggling transfers, it has also been incredibly significant in that it marks the point at which they need to meet self-imposed guidelines on disability access at their stadiums.
+While this summer has been notable for several mind-boggling transfers, it has also been significant in that it marks the point at which Premier League clubs need to meet self-imposed guidelines on disability access at their stadiums.

-Premier League clubs have already spent upwards of £600million in transfer fees this summer, only serving to underline their titanic wealth, and yet many clubs have largely consigned the needs and requirements of their disabled supporters to a relative afterthought over the years.
+Premier League clubs have already spent upwards of £600million in transfer fees this summer, only serving to underline their titanic wealth, yet many of them largely consigned the needs and requirements of their disabled supporters to a relative afterthought over the years.

 At Stoke, for instance, some wheelchair-bound fans claimed they were unable to witness a penalty for 20 years as they were positioned at the same level as able-bodied supporters, who would stand up for exciting moments during matches.
 Similar problems were experienced at Crystal Palace, while views at pitchside are often obstructed by camera crews and photographers.